 Just as we leave some perennials longer, you’re best leaving grass to grow a little longer over the winter.
 Soil-enriching caterpillars and other bugs bury right down into the thatch; a close-cropped lawn doesn’t do them any favors.

-In all but the coldest regions, midfall is a great time to plant wildlife-friendly bushes and hedges.
-Include berry species like winterberry, which birds love, and pussy willows, which support butterflies.
+Fall is a good time to plant new wildlife-friendly hedges.
+Include berry-producing species like hawthorn or shrubs like pussy willow that will support butterflies.
 See the best shrubs for the birds.

 Plant by late October into early November.
 Larger bulbs are best planted 8 inches deep; smaller bulbs, 4 inches deep.
 Bulbs are best planted in groups or beds of the same color, but you can also scatter bulbs across your perennial beds for pops of color in early spring.
 If deer are a problem in your area, avoid tulips.
 Stick to daffodils and allium and crocus.

 Speaking of bulbs, be sure to dig up tropicals such as cannas, dahlias, elephant ear, caladium, and gladiolus before a hard freeze arrives!